SouthernPark/Malloc/README.md

         Now we have:
         2B(node)|3B(occupied)|1B(available).
         The last 1B available can not be recorded, because it can not even fit the node.
+        The remaining free space is too small to keep track of.